serhioms/FastFlow/README.md

 | 8 threads  |  3   | 14  | 14  | 15 | 11   |
 | 16 threads | 10   | 30  | 28  | 35 | 20   |

 So far flow based on LMax Disruptor 3-5 times faster then Fast Flow or High Order implementation.
-Even so High Order implementation slightly faster then Fast Flow!?
-That is why there is no any parallel task in High Order then there is no blocking synchronization at all!
+More over High Order implementation slightly faster then Fast Flow!?
+Why so?
+There is a reason behind - there is no any blocking synchronization in [this flow](https://github.com/serhioms/FastFlow/blob/master/src/test/java/perfomance/PerfomanceFlows.java) cause no parallel task in it!

 ## Exception handling